 Participants who would be interested in the First Nations Leadership Training program include:

-- Currently elected or appointed members of a First Nation government (contracted training or Whitehorse-based training).
+- Currently elected or appointed members of a First Nation government (contracted training).

 - Current directors, board appointees, or committee members looking to develop their personal leadership skills in the context of First Nation governance.